 First, what training does a product manager need?
 Begin with a balanced business education.
 An MBA should generally be a minimum requirement.
 A product manager needs the foundation of strategy, marketing, operations, accounting and finance.

-Further, a product manager need specific training in product development (phased gate development, portfolio management, etc.), voice-of-the-customer methods, idea generation, road mapping, etc.
+Further, a product manager need specific training in product development (phased gate development, portfolio management, etc.), voice-of-the-customer methods, personas, idea generation, creating specifications, road mapping, concept testing, etc.

 Make no mistake, large business schools are beginning to recognize this as an opportunity.
 Master’s programs in product management have been added at institutions such as Carnegie Mellon and the University of Texas.
 Others, such as NYU, have added product management as a specialty within their MBA program.